Updated on February 11th, 2019 by Bob Ciura

 The result of this investment is that Cardinal Health now has a huge branded portfolio, which consists of nearly 12,000 product SKUs, in 850 categories.

-In addition, price deflation in pharmaceuticals has eased as of late.
-Last quarter, the rate of deflation in generics was less than at the same time last year.
+Another important catalyst for a return to growth is moderating price deflation, growth in specialty products, and cost cuts.
+First, price deflation in pharmaceuticals has eased as of late.
+In the most recent recent quarter, Cardinal Health noted the rate of deflation in generics was less than at the same time last year.

 Stabilization of pricing is boosted by the company’s joint venture with CVS Health (CVS), called Red Oak Sourcing.
 Joining forces helps the two companies negotiate better generic pharmaceutical prices.